MathieuAR-GDPSFH/community-guide/phpmyadmin/Detailed explanation of phpmyadmin tables and columns.md

 - gameVersion: The version of the game the user is using.
 (21 is 2.1, 20 is 2.0, 19 is 1.9 and so on.)

-- secret: This is the HTTP request that was made [for more information check this documentation.](https://github.com/Wyliemaster/gddocs/blob/master/docs/reference/secrets.md)
+- secret: This is not very secret.
+Everyone's secret is Wmfd2893gb7.

 - accIcon: This is the ID of the icon the user is using.